CraftAcademy/workshop/walkthroughs/step6.md

 gem 'pg'
 ```

-Also, we need to tart grouping our gems in that Gemfile.
+Also, we need to tart grouping our gems in that `Gemfile`.
 Please create the following group:

 ```ruby
 # Gemfile